 Regiment organized in New York City.
 Mustered into service September, 1861.
 Re-enlisted as Veteran Volunteers at Culpeper Court House, Va.
 Dec.
 16, 1863.
 Mustered out of service June 17, 1865.
 Total number enlisted 1969.
 Total casualties, officers 34, men 382.

-Barnett’s Ford, Seven Pines, Fair Oaks, Malvern Hill, Frederick, South Mountain, Antietam, Fredericksburg, Brandy Station, Aldie, Upperville, Gettysburg, Boonsboro, Williamsport, Culpeper Court House, Mine Run, Morton’s Ford, Wilderness, Todd’s Tavern, Spottsylvania, Yellow Tavern, Sheridan’s Raid Around Richmond, Hawe’s Shop, Cold Harbor, Trevillian Station, White House, Deep Bottom, Shepherdstown, Front Royal, Winchester, Fisher’s Hill, Cedar Creek, Dinwiddie C.H., Apomattox Station
+Barnett’s Ford, Seven Pines, Fair Oaks, Malvern Hill, Frederick, South Mountain, Antietam, Fredericksburg, Brandy Station, Aldie, Upperville, Gettysburg, Boonsboro, Williamsport, Culpeper Court House, Mine Run, Morton’s Ford, Wilderness, Todd’s Tavern, Spotsylvania, Yellow Tavern, Sheridan’s Raid Around Richmond, Hawe’s Shop, Cold Harbor, Trevillian Station, White House, Deep Bottom, Shepherdstown, Front Royal, Winchester, Fisher’s Hill, Cedar Creek, Dinwiddie C.H., Appomattox Station

 and 46 other battles and skirmishes.

 Regiment at Gettysburg